preetzware/Guess-Game/README.md

 ## Accessibility

-Generally, aria labels have been placed in all the pages as well as alt text on images to make it more accessible for users with low vision, users with mobility disabilities and users with memory loss.
+Generally, aria labels as well as alt texts have been used on images and icons to make it more accessible for users with low vision, users with mobility disabilities and users with memory loss.

 ## Technologies Used